Contextual Linear Optimization with Partial Feedback: Additional Experimental Details

 \section{Additional Experimental Details}

 In \cref{sec: numerical}, we provide experimental results for different methods under various model specifications and different logging policies.
 In this section, we further explain the details of experiment setup, implementation, and provide additional experimental results.
 All experiments in the paper are implemented on a cloud computing platform with 128 CPUs of model Intel(R) Xeon(R) Platinum 8369B CPU @ 2.70GHz, 250GB RAM and 500GB storage.
-The experiment for each specification of $\F$ and $\F^{\text{N}}$ and each logging policy takes around 2 days of running time based on parallel computing on 100 CPUs.